Blast from the Past

 FBT fires up the XP rig and takes a joyride around London

 London Racer was a great game.
-Great in that daft and naff way.
+Great in a naff way.
 I got the 2003 Xplosiv budget release and despite it’s already dated graphics and game play, I rinsed the hell out of it.
 Especially that one time-trial ...
 I played that track hundreds of times and never beat it.
 But I recall so much fun blasting around recognisable locations in London, including that new ‘millennium dome’ in the quintessential Brit car, the Mini.
 I was gutted when Windows left this game behind, although to be fair I dropped it when I got GTA VC - still, it was a downer it no longer loaded the day I fancied a jaunt around old London town, and that's the mark of a good game - you want a particular game experience, and it's the only one that springs to mind.

 Thanks to my trusty XP machine though, nothing’s stopping me now - except dodgy collision detection, iffy physics and unfair time-trials.
 I can’t imagine this has aged well at all, it was basic and budget back then.
 Still, I’m gonna nail that time-trial.